sigven/phenOncoX/README.md

 to cross-link or map the entries across disease ontologies to the extent it is possible.

-**phenoOncoX** is an R data package that attempts to address this challenge.
+**phenOncoX** is an R data package that attempts to address this challenge.
-In short, **phenoOncoX** provides a global cross-mapped set of phenotype ontology terms attributed to cancer phenotypes.
+In short, **phenOncoX** provides a global cross-mapped set of phenotype ontology terms attributed to cancer phenotypes.

-The mapping established within **phenoOncoX** is semi-manually curated, using [OncoTree](http://oncotree.mskcc.org/#/home) as the starting point for a list of [UMLS](https://www.ncbi.nlm.nih.gov/medgen/) phenotype terms per cancer subtype/primary site.
-Next, **phenoOncoX** appends a number of phenotypes attributed to heritable cancer conditions.
+The mapping established within **phenOncoX** is semi-manually curated, using [OncoTree](http://oncotree.mskcc.org/#/home) as the starting point for a list of [UMLS](https://www.ncbi.nlm.nih.gov/medgen/) phenotype terms per cancer subtype/primary site.
+Next, **phenOncoX** appends a number of phenotypes attributed to heritable cancer conditions.
 Furthermore, each cancer subtype entry in *OncoTree* is expanded with additional subtypes that are found in the *UMLS* child-parent hierarchy of disease terms.